 External Faculty Fellowships: Visiting Humanities Fellows

 All applicants must have a Ph.D., and research projects must be in the humanities.
 International applications will be considered.
 Fellowships may run for nine months (from September 2019 to June 2020) or six months (from January 2020 to June 2020).
 During their tenure, Visiting Fellows are required to make an intellectual contribution to the DePaul community and participate in the programming and activities of the DHC and the university.

-We are especially interested in applications that involve a project around the theme of “Fake,” broadly construed.
-All applications regardless of topic will be considered, but preference will be given to applicants that draw connections between their proposed project and the 2017-18 DHC theme, “Fake.”
+We are especially interested in applications that involve a project around the theme of “Filth,” broadly construed.
+All applications regardless of topic will be considered, but preference will be given to applicants that draw connections between their proposed project and the 2018-19 DHC theme, “Filth.”
 NB: The DHC will be hosting events that include, e.g., literary narratives of scale, works of art of various scales, the city versus the town, size and scale in botany, weight-based bias, the scales of justice, encounters with things that are “not to scale,” etc. We are interested, that is, in interdisciplinary, creative, innovative projects that take up the topic.